ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 Note that:

 -   The `ALTER ...
-FETCH PART|PARTITION` query isn’t replicated.
+FETCH PARTITION|PART` query isn’t replicated.
 It places the part or partition to the `detached` directory only on the local server.
 -   The `ALTER TABLE ...
 ATTACH` query is replicated.
 It adds the data to all replicas.
 The data is added to one of the replicas from the `detached` directory, and to the others - from neighboring replicas.

 Before downloading, the system checks if the partition exists and the table structure matches.
 The most appropriate replica is selected automatically from the healthy replicas.